 Lunning is a scientist working alongside Righter during the initial processing of the asteroid sample.

 “I’m really excited to see the sample and interact with it,” Lunning said.
-“Before it arrives, we’ll be preparing in many ways, such as holding sample return capsule retrieval and disassembly rehearsals to the make sure the actual event goes as smoothly as possible and the sample is protected.”
+“Before it arrives, we’ll be preparing in many ways, such as holding sample return capsule retrieval and disassembly rehearsals to make sure the actual event goes as smoothly as possible and the sample is protected.”

 After landing, the sample will be transported to the new clean rooms at Johnson.
 There, Righter, Messenger, Lunning, Snead, and other ARES staff will conduct basic initial examinations of the sample to characterize, digitally catalog, prepare, and divide it for study by other researchers.